zyazdani-92/U_Net_Cell_Neurite/README.md

 4. Navigate to _U-Net-Cell-body-master_ folder

-5. Download training and validation sets from _SINUS_, put it in _data_ folder in _U-Net-Cell-body-master_ folder
+5. Download the training and validation sets from _SINUS_ and place them in the "data" folder within the "U-Net-Cell-body-master" folder.

 6. To train the `DHM_cell.hdf5` and save the model's weights, run the ```Unet_cell_body_model.ipynb ``` Jupyter notebook.